mattermost/docs/source/deployment/certificate-based-authentication.rst

   ...

-6. Confirm the CA key for ``mmuser`` works by the following curl command to the Mattermost proxy // XXX Do you mean NGINX proxy?
+6. Confirm the CA key for ``mmuser`` works by the following curl command to the proxy

 .. code-block::